 Soil Conditions: Daffodils are not fussy about soil.
 They are happy to grow almost anywhere as long as the soil is not soggy.

 Containers and Window Boxes: Daffodils are traditionally planted in yards and gardens, but they also grow well in containers.
 This makes it easy to add instant spring charm to porches, patios or small urban gardens.
 In zones 6 and colder, potted bulbs need winter protection to keep the soil from freezing.
+Learn more here: How to Grow Spring Bulbs in Containers.

 Cut Flower Gardens: Celebrate the color and fragrance of spring with bouquets of daffodils that can be enjoyed indoors or be shared with friends and family.
 Planting daffodils in a cutting garden will ensure you always have plenty of blossoms to cut.